kamiya10/eslint-plugin-pretty-import/README.md

 ## Why This Plugin Exists

-I've tried *so many* import sorting plugins.
-Like, seriously, a lot.
-And every single one had that *one thing* that drove me crazy.
-Wrong group order.
-CSS mixed with JavaScript.
-Side effects jumping around.
-Or sorting rules that just... didn't look right.
+I've tried a lot of import sorting plugins and none of them fit my preference.

 So I built my own.
 This plugin is **unapologetically opinionated** – it sorts imports exactly the way I think they should look after years of staring at code.
 It's not based on any standard or committee decision.
 It's based on what makes my brain happy when I open a file.

+> [!WARNING]
-**Warning**: This plugin might break your project.
-It moves CSS imports to the bottom which could affect load order.
-It uses non-standard sorting that your team might hate.
+> This plugin might break your project.
+It moves CSS imports to the
+> bottom which could affect load order.
+It uses non-standard sorting that your
+> team might hate.
 It's definitely not for everyone.
-Actually, it's probably just for me and the three other people who think like me.
+Actually, it's probably just
+> for me and the three other people who think like me.

 You might hate it.
 That's cool!
 But if you've also been searching for that *just right* import order, maybe we share the same aesthetic.